Is a career in real estate right for me?

 What happens once I earn my license?

-After you pass the state exam, you can hang your license with a real estate firm and begin working as an agent.
+After you pass the state exam, you can hang your license with a real estate firm and begin working as a sales associate.
 Some people opt to begin the interview process before they finish their coursework, in order to get started as soon as possible after passing the exam, while others prefer to focus on the exam before worrying about where they’ll work.

 Can I keep my current job and do real estate part-time?